 What program assessment data can be presented that supports this curricular request?
-Is there sufficient information gathered from program assessment to analyze the potential success of the program and to determine whether this request for curriculum action should be approved?
+Is there sufficient information gathered from program assessment to

+analyze the potential success of the program and to determine who request for curriculum action should be approved? ether this

+Comments:

 V. RESOURCE REQUIREMENTS AND COSTS

-Does the Program list needed materials, media, and equipment and their costs?
-Equipment should be specific to the occupations for which training is provided.
+A. Identify resources: Does the Program list needed materials, media, and equipment an Equipment should be specific to the occupations for which training

+Comments:

-Does the Program list instructional and support personnel required to deliver this program?
-Are personnel qualifications described and costs listed?
+3. Estimate personnel requirements: Does the Program list instructional and support personnel required this program?
+Are personnel qualifications described and costs lis l to deliver ted?

+Comments:
-C. Identify facility requirements and costs:

-Does the Program describe classroom and/or laboratory stations/space required to offer this program?
-What are the costs?
+C. Identify facility requirements and costs: Does the Program describe classroom and/or laboratory stations/s to offer this program?
+What are the costs? pace required

+Comments:

-D. Identify funding source(s):
+.
+Identify funding source(s):

-Does the Program list the funding source(s) that will be utilized in order to deliver this program?
-Is funding for personnel, facility, supplies, equipment, etc. listed?
+Does the Program list the funding source(s) that will be utilized in deliver this program?
+Is funding for personnel, facility, supplies, elisted?

+Comments:
-E. Impact on School and College:

-Does the Program describe the impact that program resource requirements will have on the School and College?
+E. Impact on School and College: Does the Program describe the impact that program resource requestive on the School and College? irements will

+Comments:

+VI.
+MPLEMENTATION SCHEDULE

-Does the Program state when this program is to be first offered?
+A. Implementation date: Does the Program state when this program is to be first offered?

+Comments:

 VII.
 PROGRAM DESCRIPTION

-A. Program Title(s):

-Does the Program state the correct program title?
-Is the program title appropriate?
-Is there also a maximum 20 character program title listed?
+A. Program Title(s): Does the Program state the correct program title?
+Is the program t appropriate?
+Is there also a maximum 20 character program title is

+Comments:

-B. Credits:
+3. Credits:

+GCC CI IRRICH M MANIJAI Page 77 of 115